jdossgollin/lab-guide/docs/index.md

----
-title: Welcome
----

-# Welcome to the Doss-Gollin Research Group
+# Welcome

 This document codifies lab practices and expectations for new and existing group members.
-This is intended to be a living document and remains a work in progress.
+This is intended to be a **living document** and remains a work in progress.

 !!! info "Contribute"
     See the README file on of the [GitHub repo](https://github.com/jdossgollin/lab-guide/) for detailed instructions